 Most FSC student-athletes are recruited and receive some type of financial aid.
 However, walk-ons are welcome to try out for any sport.
-The cheerleading squad is also part of the athletics department.

 FSC students are entitled to attend all home regular season athletic events free of charge with proper ID.